Cloud Computing Propels Future of the Airline Industry

 Having already proven itself as a functioning digital-twin FMS in the cloud, the True-Course team is now setting its sights on trajectory-based operations (TBO), which uses the 4D trajectory of in-service aircraft — encompassing latitude, longitude, altitude, and time — to manage air traffic in a way that’s safer, more efficient, and more predictable.

-This includes pilots, who need the right information at the right time in order to operate safely and efficiently.
+Aircraft can proactively avoid obstacles that might cause issues for airlines and customers.
+The data also alerts pilots, who need the right information at the right time to operate safely and efficiently.

 “Our airplanes can get clearances and instructions electronically,” said pilot Chris Wiggin, first officer, United Airlines.